WuhDaFak/AutoHostfile/PATCH_NOTES.md

 * Fixed bug where machines with multiple nics could give back unroutable addresses which would incorrectly stored in hosts file
 * Simplified protocol
 * Added logging levels

+## Version 1.11

+* Added old host expiry after a default of 30 days, configurable via the registry
+* Format host entries more nicely